-The user-friendly, fast and reliable software as MedCalc® version 18.11 was applied for the statistical analysis as Cochran's Q $\chi^2$ statistic for calculating the Odd ratios (OR) with 95% confidential intervals (CIs) in the fixed effects model (F) or the random effects model (R).
-In order to identify the suitable models, the $I^2$ statistic test was performed to quantify the heterogeneity of data.
-The higher $I^2$ values expressed the greater heterogeneity in the ranges from 50% to 100%, so the best model was the random effects model and vice versa (The Cochrane Collaboration, 2011).
+The user-friendly, fast and reliable software as MedCalc® version 18.11 was applied for the statistical analysis as Cochran's Q $\chi 2$ statistic for calculating the Odd ratios (OR) with 95% confidential intervals (CIs) in the fixed effects model (F) or the random effects model (R).
+In order to identify the suitable models, the I2 statistic test was performed to quantify the heterogeneity of data.
+The higher I2 values expressed the greater heterogeneity in the ranges from 50% to 100%, so the best model was the random effects model and vice versa (Cochrane handbook for systematic reviews of interventions).